canguyenn/Treehouse/README.md

 ## Treehouse

-This repo is for all my course file completed trhough teamtreehouse.com
+This repo is for all my course files completed through teamtreehouse.com Also checkout my Treehouse profile [here](https://canguyenn.com)